rruggiero25/Pass-The-Plot/README.md

 ## What is Pass The Plot?

-Pass The Plot is a party game inspired by the telephone game mechanic of [Gartic Phone](https://garticphone.com/).
+Pass The Plot is a party game.
 Players take turns writing a story and drawing it — passing the chain around until nobody knows how it started.
 The final reveal is always chaotic, always hilarious.

 No accounts.
 No internet.
 Just devices, creativity, and chaos.